Estadio Monumental David Arellano: Concerts

 The American rock band Pearl Jam played at the stadium on November 16, 2011, as part of their 20th anniversary tour.
 The hard rock band Guns N' Roses performed at the stadium during their Not In This Lifetime...Tour on September 29, 2017 with The Who.

+The hip hop and rap artist Kendrick Lamar performed at this stadium during his Grand National Tour on October 7, 2025.

 Owner

 Its principal tenant and owner is the corporate entity Blanco y Negro that runs Colo-Colo and for which Chilean billionaire and President Sebastián Piñera was a major shareholder.